 Sr. Brand Name/ Logo/ Class TM Application Current Status No. Trademark Category No. and date 1.
-Shanti 24 Device of Shanti Spintex 6045277; dated July 31, 2023 Not registered (Formalities check pass)
+Shanti 24 Device of Shanti Spintex 6045277; dated July 31, 2023 Not registered (Accepted and Advertised)

 Immovable Properties:

 The following are the details of the immovable properties owned/ leased/ rented by our Company:-